Is it a hot mess or something you truly like about yourself? Do you spend a fortune on hair care products or do you shop the bargain aisle?

 Apple cider vinegar is great for many things.
 Conditioning your hair is certainly one of them.
 I began using this as a conditioner prior to using baking soda to wash my hair.

 It goes without saying, I’m a believer in ACV as a natural conditioner.
-There are two ways to apply it to your hair, and it’s all about preference.
+There are 2 ways to apply it to your hair, and it’s all about preference.

-The first option is to fill a spray bottle ¼ of the way with apple cider vinegar.
+The first option is to fill a spray bottle quarter of the way with apple cider vinegar.
 You can add more if you like.
 Again, it’s a preference.

 Fill the rest of the bottle with water and keep it in your shower.
 Once you finish washing your hair, spritz your hair with the ACV mixture.